 - Once you’ve hit the spending requirements, monitor your email for your official Companion Pass email notification!

-- After you’ve earned the welcome offer, continue spending on the card until you reach the required 125,000 points, plus you’ll have the extra 10,000 points boost for being a cardholder.
+- If needed, continue spending on the card to reach 125,000 points total.
+In January, you’ll also earn the extra 10,000 points boost for being a cardholder.

-- Once you’ve reached 135,000 points earned, monitor your email for your official Companion Pass email notification!
+- Once you’ve reached 135,000 points, monitor your email for your official Companion Pass email notification!

 This uses a two-person (or “player”) strategy to earn two passes with a combination of cards and referral points.